 Email is preferable for your brand because you can manage several customer queries simultaneously.
 In effect, pre- and post-purchase support becomes much cheaper to administer as fewer staff can cover more customer requests.

 This preference presents a number of problems for you and your customers:

-- There is always a delay between sending an email and receiving a meaningful response – the kind of delay that could see your customers heading off to a competitor’s site.
+- There is always a delay between sending an email and receiving a meaningful response.
+This kind of delay could see your customers heading off to a competitor’s site.

 - The disconnected nature of email makes it harder to ‘seal the deal’, and prevents impulse buys.

 - The chances of resolving a client issue on the first contact are low – particularly if the client’s initial message lacks key information.

 - You still need to provide sufficient human resources to answer email queries quickly.
 Customers will not wait 72 hours for a response, particularly when making a buying decision.

 Customers now expect businesses to respond to their emails in just one hour.
 14.5% expect a response within 15 minutes.
 The reality is that most businesses are much slower than their customers expect, a fact that can only lead to disappointment for your buyers.
 In fact, 66% of companies currently take 1 day or more to respond.